Monlam Prayer Festival: Practices

 Examinations for the highest 'Lharampa Geshe' degree (a degree in Buddhist philosophy in the Geluk tradition) were held during the week-long festival.
 Monks would perform traditional Tibetan Buddhist dances (cham) and make huge ritual offering cakes (tormas) that were adorned with very elaborate butter sculptures.

 On the fifteenth day, the highlight of Monlam Chenmo in Lhasa would be the "Butter Lamp Festival" (Chunga Chopa), during which the Dalai Lama would come to the Jokhang Temple and perform the great Buddhist service.
 Barkhor Square in front of the Jokhang would be turned into a grand exhibition site for the huge tormas.
 At the end of the festival, these tormas would be burned in a large bonfire.

 Traditionally, from New Year's Day until the end of Monlam, lay Tibetans would make merry.
-Many pilgrims from all over Tibet would join the prayers and teachings, and make donations to the monks and nuns.
+Many pilgrims from all over Tibet joined the prayers and teachings and made donations to the monks and nuns.

 Many other monasteries would hold special prayer sessions and perform religious rituals: for example, some monasteries would unfold huge religious scroll-paintings (thangkas) for all to see.